bloop16/ioBroker.steam/README.md

     *   **Games to Monitor:** Configure a list of games to monitor.
     *   **Game App ID:** Stores the Steam App ID for each monitored game.
     *   **Game News:** Fetches and updates the latest news for each monitored game every 6 hours (4 times a day).
+    *   **Game Name Suggestions:** If a game cannot be found (e.g., due to a typo), the adapter logs a warning and suggests up to 5 similar game names from the Steam app list.

 *   **Recently Played Games:**
     *   **Fetches recently played games** every 15 minutes (configurable in the code).